ocp-workshop-wf/bootcamp/module3/README.md

     ```
   > output: 1st OpenShift will clone the repo, after cloning it will go step by step through the same dockerfile build process, after the build command succeeds OpenShift will push the image up the `hello-world` image stream.

-    - lets check our status to list what was deployed
+    - let's check our status to list what was deployed
     ```bash
     oc status
     ```